StevenMccracken/feasy/README.md

 ### Login

 * Route: __POST__ https://api.feasy-app.com/login
-* Purpose: Registers the client on the server so that subsequent requests only require a generated token, not their username and password
+* Purpose: Registers the client on the server so that subsequent requests only require the generated token, not their username and password
 * Request body type: `x-www-form-urlencoded`
 * Required parameters
   * In the request body